Stockton University's observatory gets new telescope

 By using the telescope, viewers can see the rings of Saturn and the moons of Jupiter.

-"It was amazing," Haider said about using the telescope.
+"It was amazing," Haider said of the telescope.
 "You can literally see the details of a planet so far away."

-The new telescope is an improvement of the old telescope in multiple ways, Stockton University Physics Professor Joseph Trout said.

 The observatory first opened in 1974.
 After 30 years, it closed in 2003.
 It reopened with the old telescope in 2019 after students refurbished the electronics of the guidance system and installed and updated the camera under Trout's direction.